 Under the direction of Derek Mills, the Santa Clara men’s tennis program has grown to new heights.
-Mills completed his seventh season as the Bronco head men’s tennis coach with the conclusion of the 2014 season, marking his 22nd year of coaching at the youth and collegiate levels.
+Mills completed his eighth season as the Bronco head men’s tennis coach with the conclusion of the 2015 season, marking his 23rd year of coaching at the youth and collegiate levels.
 Mills guided the Broncos to their first-ever NCAA Tournament in 2012 and he has developed Santa Clara into a highly-ranked team on a national level as well as a perennial threat in the West Coast Conference and Northwest Region.

 During the 2014 campaign, Mills led Santa Clara to a 17-7 overall record.
 The squad finished the season with a national ITA ranking of No. 59 including a season-high rank of No. 42.
 The Broncos knocked off a number of ranked opponents including upsetting No. 39 Oregon 4-2, and beating No. 57 San Diego State 6-1, No. 64 Georgia State 4-0, and No. 69 New Mexico 4-1.
 Santa Clara reeled off a season-best winning streak of eight matches after starting the season 1-1, which helped it get off to its finest start in decades.